2025-26 Student Handbook

 Computers and Printing

 For a listing of computer labs and information visit this link.
 Computers are available for use in the Woodward Library.
-The Pharos Print Center in the Woodward Library enables students to send print jobs quickly and securely from any computer or mobile device to any library printer.
-Students have two hours to retrieve the print job once it has been submitted.
-To release the print job on the print station, students will need their Govs ID.
-Students have limited, preloaded funds for printing on their Govs ID each semester.
-For information refer to the Pharos Printing Guide in the library.
+The Print Center in the library allows students to send print jobs from any computer or mobile device to any library printer.
+Print jobs must be retrieved within two hours of submission.
+Students need their Govs ID to release print jobs at print stations.
+Each semester, students receive limited preloaded printing funds on their Govs ID.
+For additional information, consult the Printing Guide in the library.

 Return to Top of Page